Popular automations

 Yes.
 Create separate automated workflows for each direction: one for Plutio to Asana, another for Asana to Plutio.
 Both can run simultaneously.

 Most agencies start with one direction (usually Plutio to Asana for new projects), test the workflow for a week, then add the reverse direction (Asana to Plutio for task completion).
+Testing one direction at a time makes troubleshooting much easier because you can isolate which workflow caused an issue.

 Be careful with bidirectional syncing to avoid loops where a change in one system causes a change in the other, which causes a change back.
 Use Zapier's filter feature to sync only specific fields or statuses.
+For example, only sync status changes from Asana to Plutio when the status is "Complete" rather than syncing every intermediate status change.

 Recommended approach: Plutio is the source of truth for client data (projects, invoices, proposals).
 Asana is the source of truth for team data (task assignments, time tracking, sprints).
 Sync project creation from Plutio to Asana, and sync task completion from Asana to Plutio.